alvaromuir/adobelivestream/README.md

  * kafka, an API built on top of collector
  * spark, an API built on top of collector
  * ignite, an API built on top of collector
+ * dashboard, an API built on top of collector

 See individual module README's for details.